CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 !!! note
     If you are a Windows user, follow the SSH key set-up instructions and launch RStudio Server using either PuTTy or MobaXterm.
 Guidelines for accessing RStudio through Powershell are under development.

-Once you have started an interactive shell session using SSH authentication, load the `r-env-singularity` module and run the following command.
-As with `start-r`, the command needs to be run on a compute node:
+Once you have started an interactive shell session using SSH authentication, run the following commands.
+As with `start-r`, the `start-rstudio-server` command needs to be run on a compute node:

 ```bash
 module load r-env-singularity